Alfresco/alfresco-identity-service/docs/config/ping-federate-example.md

     User attribute Name: LastName
     ```

-### Enforce SAML Login in Identity Service
+### Enforce SAML Login in Keycloak
-This section allows you to **enforce SAML login**: If you do not enforce the SAML login, the user can decide to use either the Identity Service login or login using the IdP link.
+This section allows you to **enforce SAML login**: If you do not enforce the SAML login, the user can decide to use either the Keycloak login or login using the IdP link.
 In order to enable it follow these steps:

-1. Sign in to the administrator panel of the Identity Service.
+1. Sign in to the administrator panel of the Keycloak.
 2. Select **Authentication** from side options
 3. Locate and click on **Flows** tab
 4. From the drop down list select **Browser**